 Implementation of AMPL

-Mean and Covariance For the implementation of the model in AMPL, this standard mean-covariance model, includes three constraint.
-The first one is regarding to return of investment, the second one refers to the budget and the last one is the upper and lower bound constraint.
+a.
+Mean and Covariance For the implementation of the model in AMPL, this standard mean-covariance model, includes three constraints.
+The first one is in regards to the return of investment, the second one refers to the budget, and the last one is the upper and lower bound constraints.
 The objective of this model is to minimize the variance.
 The information required to implement the model is as follows.